pallene-lang/pallene/doc/manual.md

 local xs: {integer} = {10, 20, 30}
 ```

-Like Lua, reading from an "out of bounds" index produces `nil`, which results in a runtime type error unless the type of the array elements is value.
+Like Lua, reading from an "out of bounds" index produces `nil`, which results in a run-time type error unless the type of the array elements is value.
 Notice that Pallene doesn't accept arrays of nil.

 One important thing to know about array literals in Pallene is that they must be accompanied by a type annotation.